terraform-docs/terraform-docs/README.md

 ## Outputs

-The config outputs these values:
+The following outputs are exported:

 ### vpc\_id